christopherkenny/projector-themes/readme.md

 The `template` folder contains a template theme file.
 Each of these files should be edited to supply your theme.

+- `readme.md`: This should contain a short description of the theme.
+If there is any necessary attribution, please include details here.
+- `template.yaml`: This should set any YAML options to be used in Quarto.
+- `template.typ`: This should include any relevant Typst code to set up your theme.
+This includes copies of default definitions.
+Please remove those if you do not want to edit them.
+- `LICENSE`: This should contain any necessary license details.
+Notably, adopting themes from Tex or other Typst templates may require attribution in this.
+If possible, I recommend using the MIT-0 license for themes of this kind.

 ### Details of the `.yaml` file

-This template includes several custom arguments that can be supplied in the YAML header.
+`projector` includes several custom arguments that can be supplied in the YAML header.

 - `mainfont`: sets font (see options with `quarto typst fonts`)
 - `margin`: sets page margins